wisaac407/shotgun/doc/source/shotgun_manager.rst

 -----------

 Once Shotgun Manager has been installed and enabled there is a new tab in the properties panel in the 3D View.
-At first it should only have one button called `Enable Shotgun`, if you press that it will install and enable Shotgun.
+At first it should only have one button called `Enable Shotgun`, if you press it Shotgun will installed and enabled.

 After that there should be some info about the currently installed version.
 Below the version info there are two buttons, one label `Check For Updates` and another labeled `Disable Shotgun`.